OSR - Meet the team

 Dr Ana Couto

-Ana has been an Ecological Statistician at BioSS since August 2022 and works on several long-term projects in the Offshore Renewables Group, mostly focused on assessing the influence/impact of offshore wind farms on multiple aspects of seabird ecology, such as spatial distribution and demography traits.
+Ana has been an Ecological Statistician at BioSS since 2022 and works on several short-term and long-term projects in the Offshore Renewables Group.
+Her work is mostly focused on assessing the influence of offshore wind farms on aspects of seabird ecology, such as spatial distribution and demography traits, and building links with policy.
+Ana is a member of the BES Scottish policy group

 Before starting at BioSS, Ana was doing her PhD part-time at the University of Aberdeen focusing on understanding the biotic (e.g. prey) and abiotic drivers (e.g. velocity and turbulence) of seabirds’ usage of tidal areas and assessing the potential ecological impacts of marine renewable energy devices.
-Ana's main research interests are understanding the drivers of animal behaviour, especially foraging, and how man-made structures influence their behaviour.
+Ana's main research interests are understanding the drivers of animal behaviour, the effects of man-made structures, and working at the science-policy interface.

 Rebecca Akeresola